resheku/my-awesome/README.md

 - [apple/embedding-atlas](https://github.com/apple/embedding-atlas) - Embedding Atlas is a tool that provides interactive visualizations for large embeddings.
 It allows you to visualize, cross-filter, and search embeddings and metadata.
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Appwrite® - complete cloud infrastructure for your web, mobile and AI apps.
 Including Auth, Databases, Storage, Functions, Messaging, Hosting, Realtime and more
 - [aspen-cloud/triplit](https://github.com/aspen-cloud/triplit) - A full-stack, syncing database that runs on both server and client.
 Pluggable storage (indexeddb, sqlite, durable objects), syncs over websockets, and works with your favorite framework (React, Solid, Vue, Svelte).
-- [austin-starks/NextTrade](https://github.com/austin-starks/NextTrade) - A system that performs algorithmic trading
+- [austin-starks/NextTrade](https://github.com/austin-starks/NextTrade) - (Predecessor to NexusTrade) A no-code algorithmic trading system
 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open framework for building developer portals
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [bensenescu/downy](https://github.com/bensenescu/downy) - OpenClaw Alternative - Create a team of agents and work with them from anywhere.